 A Brief History of Occupational Therapy

-Even though occupational therapy is a relatively new profession compared to other medical fields, the history of occupational therapy has a rich backstory.
+Even though occupational therapy is a relatively new healthcare profession compared to other medical fields, the history of occupational therapy has a rich backstory.

 The Origin of Occupational Therapy